zhaoxiaowen-sven/PicGo/Android/Thread/Android线程池.md

     extends AbstractQueuedSynchronizer
     implements Runnable
 {
-    /**
-     * This class will never be serialized, but we provide a
-     * serialVersionUID to suppress a javac warning.
-     */
-    private static final long serialVersionUID = 6138294804551838833L;

     /** Thread this worker is running in.
 Null if factory fails. */ final Thread thread;
     /** Initial task to run.
 Possibly null. */ Runnable firstTask;
-    /** Per-thread task counter */
-    volatile long completedTasks;

     /**
      * Creates with given first task and thread from ThreadFactory.